-In December 2017, Council made an in-principle decision to transfer the assets and liabilities of Silent Valley Waste Services Limited back to the Council in order that the service would be delivered in-house.
-A process of commercial, legal and financial due diligence has been undertaken and the outcome reported to Members.
-Although the Covid-19 pandemic has delayed progress in this area, soft market testing is now in progress in advance of a final decision.
+In December 2017, the Council made the decision to transfer the assets and liabilities of Silent Valley Waste Services Limited back to the Council in order that the service would be delivered in-house.
+Following extensive due diligence the transfer process has commenced with a target date of 31 January 2023.